Tchibo/sap-developer-roadmap/cloud-developer-roadmap/SAP Capire/Logging in CAP.md

 source:
 aliases:
 ---

-> [!todo] 'SAP Capire' is just the universe of documentation about CAP
-> ...so I would speak about 'Logging in CAP...', 'Applications developed with SAP'.

-> [!todo] 'Application Logging Service' now 'deprecated'
-> Please remove reference to it.

 Logging in [[SAP Capire]] plays a fundamental role in monitoring and diagnosing the behavior of services within cloud-native applications.
 By default, the framework offers structured and consistent logging.
 Developers can extend this by implementing [[Custom Logger|custom logging]] logic within their services.
 This can be useful for capturing domain-specific events, enhancing observability, or tracking key business processes.

-Applications developed with [[SAP Capire]] can be deployed to environments that support [[SAP Application Logging]] and [[SAP Cloud Logging]], which provides contextual log messages.
+Applications developed with [[SAP Capire]] can be deployed to environments that support [[SAP Cloud Logging]], which provides contextual log messages.
 These options make it possible to trace issues more effectively and ensure operational transparency in both development and production scenarios.

 **Sources**